Updated April 12, 2025

 Keeping your data and network safe and secure is a priority for any business.
 However, it’s a complex initiative that includes preparation for the many ways hackers can exploit vulnerabilities.
 As a result, organizations need various tools and practices to be as cyber-secure as possible.
 One of the best ways to understand risk and weaknesses is to conduct penetration testing.

-In this article, we’ll discuss what penetration testing is, how it works, its benefits, and more.
+In this article, we’ll discuss penetration testing, how it works, its benefits, and more.

 What Is Penetration Testing?

-A penetration test involves a simulated cyberattack to identify vulnerabilities in your network that would enable cybercriminals a way inside.
-Such an exercise can include attempted breaches for all types of application systems.
+A penetration test involves a simulated cyberattack to identify vulnerabilities in your network that would enable cybercriminals to penetrate it.
+Such an exercise can include attempted breaches of all types of application systems.

 Penetration testers use the same techniques, tools, and strategies as attackers so that attacks mimic real-world situations.
 They are an effective way to determine if your network can withstand various attacks, both authenticated and unauthenticated.